-1 On the Usage tab, click the Create New Filter toolbar button.
-The wizard opens.

-2 To configure the filter parameters, type the filter criteria into each text box.
+- Click the Create New Filter 🏲 toolbar button.
+The wizard opens. - 3 To configure the filter parameters, type the filter criteria into each text box.

 Only type values for those fields that you wish to filter usage data against.
 Empty text boxes are ignored and not used as part of the filter criteria.